zuzuleinen/zuzuleinen/README.md

 ## Hi there 👋
 I'm a software engineer in Cluj-Napoca.
 I build software and [write](https://medium.com/@andreiboar) about software.

-As a software Engineer with over 10 years of experience, I enjoy solving business problems using code and communication.
+As a Software Engineer with over 10 years of experience, I enjoy solving business problems using code and communication.

 I believe that simple is better than complex, and code must add business value from the second it is deployed.